 - Is my drinking effecting my relationships with family/friends/colleagues?

-If you feel you would like to reach out for support on this, see the Support section of our website for details of national organisations who can help.
+If you feel you would like to reach out for support on this, see our support hub of our website for details of national organisations who can help.

 Do you know if you are drinking within the HSE weekly low-risk alcohol guidelines?
 If not, you’re not alone – just 2% of Irish adults know this information.
 Remember, these are guidelines – not a target.